DanielJonesEB/engineerbetter.com/_posts/2016-12-14-continuously-deploying-pivotal-cloudfoundry.markdown

 EngineerBetter recently helped a large financial organisation **fully automate** their Pivotal Cloud Foundry deployments, taking a manual process that took a whole team more than a week, and replacing it with an **hands-off** continuous depoyment pipeline that **took hours**.
 We didn't just automate the deployment of their PCF: we **automated** the creation of their **cloud infrastructure**; deployment of **upgrades**; installation of **security updates**; and all with **full testing**.

+Cloud Foundry brings continuous delivery to developers.
+EngineerBetter are bringing continuous delivery to platform operators.

 <!--more-->

 ## Traditional Ops